NChitty/cargo-lambda/docs/commands/deploy.md

 ## User Profile

-You can run this command with a different user profile using the `-p` or `--profile` flags.
-The minimum policy document is below:
+If you want to use a different AWS user other than your default profile you can pass it via the `-p` or `--profile` flags.
+To create a new profile, you can use the `aws configure --profile <profilename>` command.
+The configured user must have at minimum the following policy document:

 ```json
 {